Matsuyama Station (Ehime): Layout

-Matsuyama Station has one side platform serving one track (No. 1) and is directly connected to the station building and an island platform serving two tracks (Nos.
-2 and 3).
-The two platforms are connected by an footbridge.
+Matsuyama Station has one side platform serving one track (No. 1) and is directly connected to the station building and an island platform serving two tracks (No. 2 and 3).
+The two platforms are connected by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

+Platforms

 History

-Matsuyama Station opened on April 3, 1927, when the San'yo Line (present-day Yosan Line) of Japanese Government Railways was extended from Iyo-Hōjō from Matsuyama.
-By opening of Matsuyama Station, all prefectural capitals but Naha were connected by the government railways.
+Matsuyama Station opened on April 3, 1927, when the San'yo Line (present day Yosan Line) of Japanese Government Railways was extended from Iyo-Hōjō from Matsuyama.
+With the opening of Matsuyama Station, all prefectural capitals but Naha were connected by the government railways.
 The name Matsuyama Station was previously used by the terminal of Iyo Railway, which was renamed Matsuyama City Station in March 1927.

-In 2014, a proposed elevated station was proposed, which would eliminate several rail-road crossings.
-Conceptual drawings are currently on display at the entrance of the station; however as of 2019, construction has yet to begin.
+In 2014, a redesigned, elevated station was proposed.
+On 2 July 2024, JR Shikoku announced that the new station and station building would enter service on 29 September 2024.
+The elevated station, as the first major renovation in 71 years, eliminated eight railroad crossings and added one additional platform.
+Remaining grade separation and construction continued into 2025.